owera/versa-framework/docs/interactions.rst

 Discord expects you to respond in 3 seconds, you can extend that by deferring and then sending followup in the next 15 minutes.

-Responding to the interaction with :meth:`~versa.InteractionResponse.defer` will show the "bot is thinking" message to the user until the followup response is sent.
+Responding to the interaction with :meth:`~versacord.InteractionResponse.defer` will show the "bot is thinking" message to the user until the followup response is sent.

 Note: by default the message will be public, but you can make it visible only to the user by setting the ``ephemeral`` parameter to ``True``.